patrick-kidger/jaxtyping/docs/api/runtime-type-checking.md

 %jaxtyping.typechecker beartype.beartype  # or any other runtime type checker
 ```
 Place this at the start of your notebook -- everything that is directly defined in the notebook, after this magic is run, will be hook'd.

+#### Other runtime type-checking libraries

+Beartype and typeguard happen to be the two most popular runtime type-checking libraries (at least at time of writing), but jaxtyping should be compatible with all runtime type checkers out-of-the-box.
+The runtime type-checking library just needs to provide a type-checking decorator (analgous to `beartype.beartype` or `typeguard.typechecked`), and perform `isinstance` checks against jaxtyping's types.